-In 2018, 570 faecal samples from wild carnivores were analysed for E. multilocularis: 536 samples from red foxes (Table 1, Figure 2) and 34 samples from wolves (Canis Iupus) (Table 1, Figure 3).
-All samples tested negative for E. multilocularis giving an estimated apparent prevalence of 0% (0 - 0.8%, 95% confidence interval
+In 2019, 559 faecal samples from wild carnivores were analysed for E. multilocularis: 541 samples from red foxes (Table 1, Figure 2) and 18 samples from wolves (Canis lupus) (Table 1, Figure 3).
+All samples tested negative for E. multilocularis giving an estimated apparent prevalence of 0% (0.0 - 0.7%, 95%CI).

 Figure 1.
 Echinococcus multilocularis, adult worm used for spiking of positive controls included in the PCR analyses.
 The sack-like uterus containing hundreds of eggs is clearly visible.
-Worms used as controls were stored in 70% ethanol and not infective to humans.
+Worms used as controls were inactivated by kept frozen for <75 C for several days, and subsequently stored in 70% ethanol.
 Professor Peter Deplazes, University of Zurich, kindly donated the depicted worm.
 Photo: Øivind Øines, Norwegian Veterinary Institute.

 Figure 2.
-Map of Norway showing the origin (municipality) of red foxes tested for Echinococcus multilocularis during the red fox licensed hunting season in 2018 (January to mid-April and mid-July to late December).
+Map of Norway showing the origin of red foxes by municipality, tested for Echinococcus multilocularis during the red fox licensed hunting season in 2019 (January to mid-April and mid-July to late December).